ghulamyazdani/Gitpic/README.md

 ## 🌟 About

-This is the web app which will generate a compact github profile banner for you when you put on your username in the input section.You can also download that generated poster by clicking on the button underneath...,you can showcase those downloaded poster on your socials
+This is a web app which generates a compact github profile banner for you when you put on your username in the input section.You can also download that generated poster by clicking on the button underneath...,you can showcase those downloaded poster on your socials

 ## 🧰 Setup

-- By forking, clone the repository in your local system.
+- fork and clone the repository in your local system.
 - Run `npm install` in Terminal it will Install all the dependencies which is required for this project.
 - Run `npm start` To run the website on your local repository.

 ## ⚡ Requirements

-- Your **node version** should be above v16.
+- **Node version** should be greater than v16.
-- Downlaod the latest version of **npm**.
+- Download and install the latest version of **npm**.
-- Downloading **Eslint** and **prettier** will be plus.
+- Download and install **Eslint** and **prettier** .

 ## 🧑‍🤝‍🧑 How to contribute

-Follow the steps given in contributing.md in order to contribute to this project.
+Follow the steps given in contributing.md in order to contribute to project.

 ## 🏗 Project Structure